 Parse the XML file to extract dimensional and other information and add it to the NPOESS product file according to the NPOESS XML-to-HDF5 specification.

 Add geolocation information from the NPOESS geolocation product file to the NPOESS product file.

+Add links from “/” to the datasets in the /All_Data/… group and remove the link to the /All_data group.
+Together with the first bullet, this renders the file accessible to IDV and other tools that don’t support groups, once any attributes required by the particular tool are added using h5edit or hdfview.

 One should emphasize that the augmentation file DOES change the original product file as shown on Figure 3.